Haoz2/Haoz2.github.io/README.md

 ### Research

-In the broadest sense, I do research regarding how to bridge soil mechanics ,  geology and continuum mechanics together.
+In the broadest sense, I do research regarding how to bridge soil mechanics, geology and continuum mechanics together.
 I have a particular interest in studying mechanical properties of calcareous sand where structural characteristics of coral reefs is involved, and their applications in Sedimentary evolution.

 #### Theses